Researchers Improved Insulin Sensitivity In Obese Subjects By Using Skin Grafts

 A diet program for mice is not usually cause for rejoicing, but when it means a potentially effective treatment for type 2 diabetes, we’ll be the first to raise a glass.

-Recent research (summer of 2017) at the University of Chicago has found a way to edit stem cells, add them to lab-grown skin, and then transplant the skin onto mice.
+Research out of the University of Chicago has found a way to edit stem cells, add them to lab-grown skin, and then transplant the skin onto mice.
 The mice had been fed obesity-inducing diets, and the skin grafts were meant to help them combat insulin resistance.

 Researchers think this technology could help people with obesity better regulate glucose levels, prevent and treat type 2 diabetes, and potentially combat other diseases.
 So how can a skin graft improve insulin sensitivity?
 Here’s the play-by-play of the experiment: